Mounted Grenadiers Regiment: Eastern Bank and the Army of the North

 The next assignment for the regiment was defense duties in an area that is modern day Montevideo, Uruguay along with supporting the Army of the North.
 The First and Second Squadrons joined the Argentine army in Tucuman in January 1814, remaining in northern Upper Peru until 1816, while the Third and Fourth Squadrons were involved in the campaign of liberation in the Banda Oriental, becoming part of the forces that took the city in June 1814.

 In their performance in the battles for Upper Peru, the 1st and 2nd Squadrons witnessed the events of the Yatasto relay within days after their arrival.

 On August that same year, 1814, San Martin assumed the office of provincial governor of Cuyo Province fronting the Chilean border, and the Regiment set up its new home in the province the next year with the 3rd and 4th Squadrons moving there, followed in the next year by the 1st and 2nd Squadrons.
 Assisted by now Lieutenant Colonel Mariano Necochea, the regiment prepared itself for the liberation of Chile from Spanish rule and thus, together with the newly formed mounted rifle squadron with Necochea as its commanding officer, raised with 300 Horse Grenadiers, formed part of the Army of the Andes with San Martin himself as its commanding general.
 It rode towards the Chilean border as part of the Crossing of the Andes in the late summer of 1817, and upon reaching Chile, fought bravely in the Battle of Chacabuco in February, later distinguishing themselves the following year in the Second Battle of Cancha Rayada and the Battle of Maipú.
 The regiment, thus, was witness to the Chilean Declaration of Independence in Santiago on 12 February 1818, one year after the victory in the Chacabuco fields.

 The Mounted Grenadiers of 1903–today

-In 1903, the Regiment was reinstated and four years later was re-appointed as the Presidential Honor Guard.
+On May 25, 1903, the Regiment was reinstated after President of Argentina Julio Argentino Roca signed a decree that recognised the Mounted Grenadies as a "permanent unit of the Army", also stating they would wear "the historic uniform of the Regiment that had fought in the Wars of Independence".
+Three years later, Roca's successor, José Figueroa Alcorta, assigned the Grenadiers the role of "presidential escort, protocol and security".

-The unit itself has never seen combat ever since, although during the Falklands War eight conscripts and two first corporals from the regiment were seconded to units in the Falklands and two were wounded in combat.
+The unit itself has never seen combat ever since, although during the Malvinas War eight conscripts and two first corporals from the regiment were seconded to units in the Malvinas and two were wounded in combat.
 An adhoc troop from the regiment, originally planned for deployment, was placed on reserve in the mainland.
-Six machine gun detachments did see service in the Falklands, being attached to the 1st Infantry Regiment.
+Six machine gun detachments did see service in the Malvinas, being attached to the 1st Infantry Regiment.